yassminty/I3E_Assignment2/README.md

 * Music by Ievgen Poltavskyi from Pixabay
 * Menu Tutorials by Brackeys
 * Teleportation Tutorial by Omogonix
-* Code Help from copilot
+* Code Help from Github Copilot
+* Readme template from Github